hepplerj/workshop-bsu/index.md

 The workshop will address:

--   how networks are used in the humanities
+-   how networks are used in scholarship
 -   how we can use networks in the classroom and in research
 -   how to find, create, and use network data
 -   how to use Gephi and alternative network analysis tools